backbone-cord/backbone-cord.github.io/README.md

 });
 ```

+#### filters

+Using the pipe character, reusable filters can be applied to values before they are passed to the end observer.

+#### subkeys

+Using dot notation, values can be narrowed down to any nested subkey before being passed to the end observer.

+#### model and collection

+These properties behave as normally, but to make changes to them use the supplied `setModel()` and `setCollection()` functions.

+model and collection may be specified on the view's prototype as classes and a new instance of the model or collection will automatically be created when a new view is instantiated.

 #### render

 The render method will typically go unused, but it could be used for rendering variant views or applying some global state change by rendering some supplied arguments or data.